CHump7/data/README.md

 clean_names()  ## clean_names() function will automatically make sure that column names are unique and consistent

 group_by()  ## takes an existing tbl and converts it into a grouped tbl where operations are performed "by group"

+## save as a data frame if you want to keep the manipulated data